Action regulation adjusts and aligns the thousands of moving action parts within your

-A well regulated piano plays, feels, and responds much more readily and evenly than a piano that has not been regulated in several years time, under normal use.
+A well regulated piano plays, feels, and responds much more readily, evenly, and with greater sensitivity than a piano that has not been regulated in several years time, under normal use.

 Many well built Steinway & Sons pianos, concert or otherwise, can oftentimes require a couple of weeks to perfectly and finely regulate in their entirety.